ng-/ng.style/readme.md

-# ng.style: beautiful html using twitter bootstrap
+# ng.style: beautiful html using bootstrap

 with angular came declarative html, now ng.style makes it beautiful.
-This module requires twitter bootstraps css to be included in your application.
+This module requires twitter bootstrap's css to be included in your application.
+Although the example below contains a lot of whitespace, ng.style - unlike many templating engines - is not whitespace sensitive.

 ## example
 ```html